Klemens von Metternich: Eastern Question revisited and peace in Europe

-At the Conference of State Metternich lost his principal ally Count Karl von Clam-Martinic in 1840, which furthered the growing paralysis at the heart of Austrian government.
+At the Conference of State Metternich lost his principal ally Count Karl von Clam-Martinic (1792-1840) in 1840, which furthered the growing paralysis at the heart of Austrian government.
 Metternich now struggled to enforce even the level of censorship he desired.
 There were no major challenges to the regime from outside.
 Italy was quiet, and neither Metternich's attempt to lecture the new Prussian king Frederick William IV nor the boredom of the new British Queen Victoria at their first meeting posed immediate problems.
 Far more worrying was Tsar Nicholas, whose estimation of the Habsburg dynasty and Austria was low.
 After an impromptu tour of Italy in 1845, the Tsar unexpectedly stopped in Vienna.
 Already in a bad mood, he was an awkward guest, though in between criticisms of Austria he reassured Metternich that Russia was not about to invade the Ottoman Empire again.
-Two months later their countries were required to work together over the Galician slaughter and a declaration of independence from Kraków.
+Two months later their countries were required to work together over the Galician slaughter and a declaration of independence by the Free City of Cracow.
 Metternich authorised the occupation of the city and the use of troops to restore order in surrounding areas, intent on undoing the pseudo-independence that had been granted Kraków in 1815.
 After months of negotiations with Prussia and Russia, Austria annexed the city in November 1846.
 Metternich regarded it as a personal victory, but it was an act of dubious utility: not only were Polish dissidents now officially part of Austria, the Europe-wide Polish dissident movement was now worked actively against the "Metternich system" that had overridden the rights enshrined in 1815.
 Britain and France appeared similarly outraged, although calls for Metternich's resignation were ignored.
 For the next two years, Ferdinand could not abdicate in favour of his nephew without a regency; Metternich believed Austria would need him in the interim to hold the government together.